Downloadable PDF Version

 - For every $1 the state invests in the CSU, the CSU returns $5.43.

-- CSU-related expenditures create $17 billion in economic activity.
+- CSU-related expenditures create more than $17 BILLION in economic activity.

-The CSU also reaches out to California’s growing, underserved communities, offering affordable opportunities to pursue a college degree that enables students from diverse backgrounds to succeed.
-The CSU provides more than half of all undergraduate degrees granted to California’s Latino, African American and Native American students.
+The CSU reaches out to California’s growing underserved communities, offering affordable opportunities to pursue a college degree that enables students from diverse backgrounds to succeed.
+The CSU also provides more than half of all undergraduate degrees granted to California’s Latino, African American and Native American students.